 EPP (Expanded polypropylene)

 Expanded polypropylene (EPP), on the other hand, is designed to absorb impacts without shattering.
 It’s the same material found in car bumpers and is more durable than EPS.
-We still don’t see many helmets being made with EPP—the Petzl Sirocco and Mammut Wall Rider are a couple of exceptions—although we expect this to change in upcoming years.
-EPP is so effective and durable that it does not even need a polycarbonate or ABS shell.
-That said, the Sirocco and Wall Rider both are designed with a partial covering of polycarbonate for extra protection and to improve both shape and appearance.
+We still don’t see many helmets being made with EPP in 2019—the Petzl Sirocco, Mammut Wall Rider, and Edelrid Salathe are a few exceptions—although we expect this to change in upcoming years.
+In fact, EPP is so effective and durable that it technically does not need a polycarbonate or ABS shell, but many manufacturers incorporate a partial covering or crown for extra protection against falling objects and to improve both shape and appearance.
 The downside is that EPP helmets are more expensive, but they are more protective, durable, and lighter.
 If EPP doesn’t become the de facto material of choice for climbing helmets in the future, we will be very surprised.

 Now that we’ve covered the stuff on the inside, we’ll break down what protects it.
 We’ve mentioned some “hardshell helmets” with ABS plastic shells, such as the Black Diamond Half Dome and CAMP USA Armour.
 ABS shells can absorb sizable impacts and protect well against any debris falling from above, and they’re also generally cheaper than other options.
 That said, they typically are thicker and more durable than polycarbonate shells, and that comes with added weight (which is why we mainly recommend them for cragging as opposed to multi-pitching).